Torres del Paine W Trek: Popular and Pristine

 - Stock up on supplies outside the park.
 Everything inside the park is very expensive.

 - Trails are well marked and there are plenty of people around (during high season), meaning it’s perfectly safe to make the journey without a guide.
 However, it is great to have a guide who is aware about the topography and can lead you to safety when emergencies such as forest fire or bad weather occurs.
 Plus, they also provide more information, facts, and history about the gorgeous sights you’re seeing.
 There are plenty of W trek tours available; you can join one.

-- You can hike the Torres del Paine W Trek in either direction (east to west or west to east).
+- You can hike the W Trek in Torres del Paine in either direction (east to west or west to east).